-The theory of multiple intelligences aids educational policy because it renders a broader vision to the approach of education as it involves educators opting 'for depth over breadth' by advocating deep understanding of themes or subjects through a set of intelligences (Kornhaber and Gardner, 2006).
-In order to achieve understanding, it is important to 'abandon the misguided effort to cover everything' (Gardner, 2006).
-Covering a lot of concepts in a given time duration compromises on the essential factor of 'learning for understanding' and hence of building on the strengths of each individual.
-Multiple intelligences theory supports the idea of delving deeper into a subject by negotiating between quality over quantity.
+The theory of MI aids educational policy because it renders a broader vision to the approach of education, as it involves educators opting "for depth over breadth" by advocating for deep understanding of themes or subjects through a set of intelligences [5].
+In order to achieve understanding, it is important to "abandon the misguided effort to cover everything" [4].
+Covering many concepts in a given time duration compromises on the essential factor of 'learning for understanding' and hence, of building on the strengths of each individual.
+MI supports the idea of delving deeper into a subject by negotiating between quality over quantity.

-In contravention to the practice of the conventional theory of a unitary form of intelligence which measures the two dominant skills of linguistic and logical intelligence, multiple intelligences also aids to marginalize students who fail to demonstrate the traditional academic intelligences.
-This is the sense of respect that multiple intelligences associate with every individual, something that the schools themselves purport.
+In contravention to the practice of the conventional theory of a unitary form of intelligence, which measures the two dominant skills of linguistic and logical intelligence, MI also aids to marginalize students who fail to demonstrate the traditional academic intelligences.
+This is the sense of respect that MI associates with every individual, something that the schools themselves purport.

-4. Methodology
+4. METHODOLOGY

-This study is based on the case study approach and convenience sampling.
-Since the researcher belongs to a semi-government organization which deals with private, public and community-based schools, the schools used as sample in this research are from the private, public and community sector, into which access was not very difficult.
-A sample size of three schools was selected from each cohort of the school system for the study.
+The methodology for the study was the case study approach and convenience sampling was used.
+Since the researcher belongs to a semi-government organization, which deals with private, public and community-based schools, the schools used as sample in this research are from the private, public and community sector, into which access was not very difficult.
+A sample size of three (03) schools was selected from each cohort of the school system for the study.

-Extensive desktop research and literature review were conducted to explore the concept of intelligences in greater detail.
-Books, primarily, authored by Howard Gardner, founder of the theory of multiple intelligences, were studied along with available material on the worldwide web.
+Extensive desktop research and literature review was conducted to explore the concept of MI in greater detail.
+Books, primarily, authored by Dr. Howard Gardner, founder of the theory of MI, were studied along with available material on the worldwide web.
 These documents were able to provide the fundamentals, on the basis of which field research was then conducted.

-Field visits were made to selected schools to determine how the schools in Karachi correlate with the theory of multiple intelligences.
-For the school visit, there were two kind of tools employed in this research: one was an interview-based semi-structured questionnaire to elicit information from the principal/head of the school and the other was a classroom observation form to gauge what strategies are being employed in classrooms to meet the various intelligences of children.
-Observations were conducted in two grades from each school: one from primary section and the other from secondary section.
-All schools received the researcher for a period ranging from 08:00 am to 01:00 pm for two days each to have an indepth observation.
+Also, field visits were conducted to selected schools to determine how the schools in Karachi correlate with the theory of MI.
+For the school visit, there were two kind of tools employed in this research; one was an interview-based semi-structured questionnaire to elicit information from the Principal/Head of the school and the other was a classroom observation form to gauge what strategies are being employed in classrooms to meet the various intelligences of children.
+Observations were conducted in two grades from each school; one from primary section and the other from secondary section.
+All schools received the researcher for a period ranging from 08:00 am to 01:00 pm, for two days each, to have an in-depth observation.